plukacs/lab-governance/Product Dev/Emarsys.md

 At the end of the day fill in the timesheet.

 ### Policy: Standup
-The circle's Facilitator leads the meeting.
 The default time is 9:30 AM.
 It is mandatory for all the developers to attend, in case of home-office he/she should join on Hangouts.
 It is not mandatory but recommended for PO-s.